Shiyuanzesrinl/waterleidingen/README1.md

 |Operational variables (at the level of per pipe)      | Old afsluiter (if the afsluiter is older than the average age)*          |
 |      | Number of overgang          |

-*: Different kinds of materials (e.g., whether the pipe is a AC or CU) and old afsluisters were put into the model as binomial variables.
+*: Different kinds of materials (e.g., whether the pipe is made of AC or CU) and old afsluisters were put into the model as binomial variables.

 Table 2: Environmental variables measured in this intership.
 | Categories        | Environmental variables (at the level of per pipe)          |